 If you've ever used the internet—and if you haven't then we have no idea how you're currently accessing this post—you've encountered the end product of web development.

 Web development is the process by which functioning websites make the transition from concept to reality.
 The term is a relatively broad one, encompassing web design, content development, scripting, and security (to name only a few), but at its heart, web development is basically coding; every aspect of every webpage relies on programming code to function properly.
-As such, learning web development is essentially the same thing as learning code.
+As such, learning full-stack web development is essentially the same thing as learning code.

 However, the processes involved in building webpages is a little bit more complex than that.
-For one thing, there’s a big difference between coding for the behind-the-scenes aspects and creating the front-facing page elements that users interact with directly.
-In fact, the differences are significant enough that they occupy two different designations of web development: back-end and front-end web development.
+For one thing, there's a big difference between coding for the behind-the-scenes aspects and creating the front-facing page elements that users interact with directly.
+In fact, the differences are significant enough that they occupy two different designations of web development: front-end vs back-end web development.

 Simply put, if it's part of the page and the user can't easily see or access it, it's the back end.
 But while these are undeniably essential aspects of any page, backend web dev mostly exists to support the user-facing elements of front-end programming.

 When looking at front end vs back end we development, backend development is the collective processes happening behind the scenes, the front-end code is everything going on center stage.
 Site users interact directly with the front end of the webpage, supported by the back-end processes that (assuming everything goes as planned), those users will never have to worry about.

 One important goal of front-end development is ensuring that the interface is as user-friendly, visually appealing, and as functional as possible.
 As users click to navigate the site, requests are sent from the front end to the back end via front-end scripts.
 The back end then processes those requests, and responds by sending back the appropriate data to complete the actions.
 This is generally an overlapping process, with requests and responses traveling back and forth constantly while the user accesses the site.